Summer holidays in the Baltics

 Enjoy Michelin-starred fare

-Last year, Estonia earned a well-deserved spot on the global culinary map when 31 of the country’s restaurants were included in the Michelin Guide, two of them even earning a Michelin star.
+In the year 2023, Estonia earned a well-deserved spot on the global culinary map when 31 of the country’s restaurants were included in the Michelin Guide, two of them even earning a Michelin star.

 While most of these restaurants are located in Tallinn, those that aren’t are well worth the trip.